Who We Are arrow

 A variety of scholarships, fully funded student places and fee exemptions are available to students studying with Mental Health Coordinating Council Learning and Development.

-Peer work Student Scholarships
+mental health commission of nsw Peer work Student Scholarships

 CHC43515 Certificate IV in Mental Health Peer Work – Standard Course